 This unique beverage is a real eye catcher at the night market, especially with its rich cola color.
 Although it’s referred to as Sea Coconut, it’s actually made from the fruit of the Sugar Palm.
 The gelatinous fruit used is housed inside the coconut-like encasement and tastes nothing like an actual coconut.

 If you love learning about local cultures through food, then a visit to a Malaysia night market is a must.
 The endless variations of names, recipes and secret ingredients can be a real eye opener into Malaysia’s cultural diversity and a not-to-be-missed culinary adventure.
+You can also help Langkawi decrease the use of single use plastic bags & styrofoam by bringing your own reusable food containers & bags.

 *The above food and beverage selections were sourced from the Ulu Melaka, Ayer Hangat and Padang Matsirat night markets in Langkawi, Malaysia.
+If you are interested to learn about a few other local foods, check out 13 Must-Try Traditional Malaysian Desserts.